-"In 1947, with the advent of homogenized milk, many milk men were forced out.
+"In 1947 with the advent of homogenized milk many milk men were forced out.
 The amount of equipment required just couldn't be sustained by the small dealers.
-New sanitary regulations demanded stainless tubing, and containers to be handled in bulk holding tanks were fed into tank trucks as opposed to use of the 40-quart
+New sanitary regulations demanded stainless tubing and containers to be handled in bulk Holding tanks were fed into tank trucks as opposed to use of the forty quart jugs."

 Gone are the once numerous small farms where the two or three cows supplied family and neighbors with milk and cream.
-Gone are the moderate-sized herds.
-No longer the sound of tinkling cowbells as cattle wend their way home from pasture, gentle grazing sounds, chewing of the cud, and the peaceful pastoral scenes of yesterday.
+Gone are the moderate size herds.
+No longer does one hear the sound of tinkling cowbells, gentle grazing noises, chewing of the cud, and the peaceful pastoral scenes of yesterday.
+Westford's last sizeable remaining dairy farm belongs to Walter Fletcher, Jr. Located on Plain Rd., his stock of 200 offers a glimpse into Westford's rural past.
+It tends to make one nostalgic!!